codecapsules-io/codecapsules-docs/docs/tutorials/creating-and-hosting-a-flask-api.md

     return "Welcome to my API!"
 ```

-Once it's hosting it on Code Capsules, you'll see "Welcome to my API!" when you visit its URL.
+Once the API is hosted on Code Capsules, you'll see "Welcome to my API!" when you visit the app's URL which you can find under the domains section of the capsule.

 Next, we'll implement the ability to "get" (using `requests.get()`) our data from the API when it's hosted.